rkumar2468/AI/Project-01/README.txt

     The board consists of peg holders, which can be either empty or hold exactly one peg.
     More information about the game is available at: http://en.wikipedia.org/wiki/Peg_solitaire

 Objective: To remove all the pegs except one from the board.
-This peg should be placed in the center peg holder.
+This peg should be placed in the c
+           enter peg holder.

 Additional Constraints:
 *************************
     - In IDFS - if the levels reached the number of pegs on the board and still the goal is not found the program exits
     - If the 'configuration.txt' file not found in the current directory, the program exits
     - If valid input/choice for the Algorithm to run is not given, the program exits
     - Already visited nodes are not revisited in all the three algorithms